 Step 3: Plan the Process

 A well-researched and detailed plan on how to build a pharmacy management system is of crucial importance.
 Record all the business and user needs, create the full scope of work, requirements, responsible people, deadlines, and budget.
-If you have a roadmap for pharmacy management system development, you are less likely to stretch out the budget and the timeline and to miss some tasks because of the management issues.
+If you have a roadmap for pharmacy management system development, you are less likely to stretch out the budget and the timeline and to miss some tasks because of management issues.

 Choose which IT engagement model is the most suitable for you, based on your internal technical expertise, budget available, main tasks, and business goals.